 - A. Postanesthesia Care Unit (PACU) Services shall be provided in a well organized manner under the direction of a qualified physician and under the supervision of a Registered Nurse. - B. Policies and procedures shall have evidence of ongoing review and/or revision.
 The first page of each manual shall have the annual review date, signature of the department supervisor and/or person(s) conducting the review.
 Policies and procedures shall include: - 1.
 Lines of authority and nursing supervision; - 2.
-Transfer of patients from the Operating Room to Post anesthesia Care Unit; - 3.
-Criteria for discharge of patients from the Post anesthesia Care Unit; and - 4.
-The care of patients in the event the Post anesthesia Care Unit closes (including provisions of adequate nursing staff). - C. There shall be adequate nursing staff in attendance with every patient during anesthesia recovery. - D. A physician shall order the discharge of the patient from the Post anesthesia Care Unit. - E. Equipment shall be available in accordance with services provided. - F. The Registered Nurse shall assess and document assessment of each PACU patient. - G. Clinically relevant educational programs shall be conducted at regularly scheduled intervals with no less than 12 per year.
-There shall be documentation which includes program content, presenter, date, and signatures of attendees. - H. There shall be an ongoing QA/PI program that is specific to the patient care administered.
+Transfer of patients from the Operating Room to Postanesthesia Care Unit; - 3.
+Criteria for discharge of patients from the Postanesthesia Care Unit; and - 4.
+The care of patients in the event the Postanesthesia Care Unit closes (including provisions of adequate nursing staff). - C. There shall be adequate nursing staff in attendance with every patient during anesthesia recovery. - D. A physician shall order the discharge of the patient from the Postanesthesia Care Unit. - E. Equipment shall be available in accordance with services provided. - F. The Registered Nurse shall assess and document assessment of each PACU patient. - G. Clinically relevant educational programs shall be conducted on a regularly scheduled basis not less than 12 per year.
+There shall be evidence of program dates, attendance, and subject matter.. - H. There shall be an ongoing OA/PI program that is specific to the patient care administered.